deadshotsb/Mandelbrot-Set/README.md

 # Mandelbrot-Set

+I guess you have heard about fractals.
+Sets like Julia Set and Mandelbrot Set are totally connected to complex fractals.
-The Mandelbrot Set is a fascinating art which is made by Benoit Mandelbrot
+It is a fascinating piece of art first discovered by mathematician Benoit Mandelbrot.